TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 Redistribution: OK
 Commercial use: OK
 Adult use: OK
-If you use my plugins in your own project, it'd be nice if you credited me as Repeat, but I won't force you to.
+If you use my plugins in your own project, it'd be nice if you credited me as Repeat or TheRepeat, but I won't force you to.

 	WHAT ALL IS IN HERE?